meerkat-manor/PeterDocs/README.md

 ## Background

-The script was born out a necessity to transfer a large volume of photographs from one server to another, where shared network drives was not a feasible solution.
+The script was born out a necessity to transfer a large volume of photographs from a media server to cloud backup.

 ## Usage